colinbut/microservice-aws-ec2-setup/README.md

 2. This project will create EC2 instances in the default VPC.

 3. To put in a custom non-default VPC require to create the custom non-default VPC.
-See https://github.com/colinbut/aws-public-private-vpc for more reference on to create this.
+See my Terraform project - [aws-public-private-vpc](https://github.com/colinbut/aws-public-private-vpc) for more reference on to create this.

 ## Option 1 - AWS Management Console